Kristopher1001/Currency-converter/README.md

 This is my second project created for my learning programming. <br>
 This project present a simple currency converter of PLN to EUR, GBP or USD. <br>
-I have used the following programming technologies:
+I used the following programming technologies:

 -HTML<br>
 -CSS<br>